ux-at-icfnext/cwig/pages/patterns/card.md

     Finally, a card is modular.
 This means that you can vary the order of cards in a collection without destroying any individual card’s meaning."
 usa-link: https://designsystem.digital.gov/components/card/
 specification: |
-  on click of card system displays destination in current window on hover display hover state
+  OnClick/OnTap of card system displays destination in current window OnHover display hover state
 schema:
   - fieldname: title
     class-name: usa-card__heading